Rotary actuator: Servomotors

-A servomotor is a packaged of several components: a motor (usually electric, although fluid power motors may also be used), a gear train to reduce the many rotations of the motor to a higher torque rotation, a position encoder that identifies the position of the output shaft and an inbuilt control system.
+A servomotor is a packaged assembly of several components: a motor (usually electric, although fluid power motors may also be used), a gear train to reduce the many rotations of the motor to a higher torque rotation, a position encoder that identifies the position of the output shaft and an inbuilt control system.
 The input control signal to the servo indicates the desired output position.
 Any difference between the position commanded and the position of the encoder gives rise to an error signal that causes the motor and geartrain to rotate until the encoder reflects a position matching that commanded.

 A simple low-cost servo of this type is widely used for radio-controlled models.

 Other types

 A recent, and novel, form of ultra-lightweight actuator uses memory wire.
 As a current is applied, the wire is heated above its transition temperature and so changes shape, applying a torque to the output shaft.
 When power is removed, the wire cools and returns to its earlier shape.